whitewolf101/Onn.-4k-2023-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 ## Step 11: Enjoy

-Thats it, install whatever apps you like, hook it up to your tv perminatly with its USB brick and enjoy your customized ad-free $20 Android TV box!
+Thats it, install whatever apps you like, hook it up to your tv with its USB brick and enjoy your customized ad-free $20 Android TV box!